AK47567/Chaos_project/Readme.md

 8. Now based on the prompt that is given by the user, it will generate the image and store it in a image file in the same directory.

+9. P.S.
+Dont forget to generate your API key and enter it in the authorization section in the views.py file.